 Bruce Rival was an educated man, born into money yet he strove to be a Journalist by profession.
-After graduating from Washington State University, he returned to his hometown of Portland, Oregon and quickly found work at Hedges Walden Review, a well-known literary magazine.
+After graduating from Washington State University, he returned to his hometown of Portland, Oregon, and quickly found work at Hedges Walden Review, a well-known literary magazine.
 Hired on to research and read new books on the market Bruce’s job entailed writing reviews and conducting interviews with authors that were to later be published in the magazine.
 On the side, he did freelance work that proved interesting and Bruce enjoyed the variety and the many opportunities he found to work for other magazines in his field.
 At thirty-five he was more of a loner when he wasn’t working, as a younger man, he had his pick of women and sampled as many as he could like any man would.

-As he got older, his preferences changed, he was still popular with women, but his interests leaned more toward a stronger-minded type of woman, smart, beautiful and passionate with a dark side that matched his own.
+As he got older, his preferences changed, he was still popular with women, but his interests leaned more toward a stronger-minded type of woman, smart, beautiful, and passionate with a dark side that matched his own.
 He searched for a woman he could say anything to without being judged or considered depraved which in the end wasn’t all that easy to find.

-He was never much of what you would call a cheerful man; in fact, his personality was as dark as they came and after his father Duke Rival had a severe brain aneurysm and had been told he could go at any time, Bruce seemed to hit rock bottom.
-Without his father, Bruce would literally be all alone in the world, the last Rival alive.
+He was never much of what you would call a cheerful man; in fact, his personality was as dark as they came, and after his father Duke Rival had a severe brain aneurysm and had been told he could go at any time, Bruce seemed to hit rock bottom.
+Without his father, Bruce would be all alone in the world, the last Rival alive.
 His families’ large estate had already been pretty much empty, but with his father gone and without the long-time staff of live-in servants Bruce knew it would be a desolate and lonely existence.

 Bruce and his father had been very close; his mother had died of breast cancer when he was only eleven so except for their servants it was just the two of them.
 So, after his father’s aneurysm, Bruce moved back home to be with him hoping his father would be able to recuperate.
 Duke Rival knew his time had come and spent the last few weeks of his life trying to pass on as much wisdom and love as he could.
 Wanting Bruce to know how proud he was to have him as a son and making sure to tell him all the things he had never before said.

 After his father’s death, Bruce became even more closed off from the world.
-So, when he was hired to review an up and coming book called Red Obsession by a new author named Salina LaRue, he was looking forward to flying out to Chicago to attend one of her book signings and readings.
+So, when he was hired to review an up-and-coming book called Red Obsession by a new author named Salina LaRue, he was looking forward to flying out to Chicago to attend one of her book signings and readings.
 The thought of getting away and back to work was just what he thought he needed to get out of his slump.
 After reading Red Obsession Bruce found himself very impressed and couldn’t help but try to imagine what the author might look like.
 Before arriving in Chicago, he had read her book twice and was more than excited to finally meet her.
 Salina LaRue blew him away, her characters were strong, and her love scenes were crazy beautiful and uninhibited.
 Her intensity grabbed his interests making him crave more; she was new and talented, so he wasn’t surprised when he arrived to find a line forming outside the bookstore, it seemed as if everyone like himself was very anxious to meet her.

-Being on the job as a Journalist, he was given a seat up front.
+Being on the job as a Journalist, he was given a seat upfront.
 Unsure what to expect Bruce along with the growing crowd was amazed at the young vibrant woman that walked up to the microphone.
 Salina LaRue was breathtakingly beautiful; she was curvy yet thin with long wavy black hair and eyes of emerald green that seemed to sparkle as she read to them.
 Her voice was sultry and smooth and seemed to put the whole room into a trance.
-She wore a flirtatious smile as she signed one book after another making idle chit chat with her admiring fans.
+She wore a flirtatious smile as she signed one book after another making idle chit-chat with her admiring fans.

 That night Bruce sat in his hotel’s bar struggling to keep a clear head as he wrote his review on Red Obsession finding it hard to get her every detail out of his head.
 Hearing a commotion, he looked up to find Salina LaRue walking in surrounded by eager fans.
 He watched as she politely signed a few books then sent them on their way with a smile.
 Entering the bar, she found a seat in the back, taking a darkened corner booth she smiled at the bartender who had followed her over ordering herself a brandy neat she sat down and got comfortable.